-Each RAID controller in the FAStT600 storage server standard model contains 256 MB of cache data.
-The controllers in the FAStT600 with the Turbo Option contain 1 GB of cache data.
-Each controller also contains a rechargeable battery that maintains data in the cache in the event of a power failure.
+Each RAID controller contains 128 MB of cache data.
+It also contains a rechargeable battery that maintains data in the cache in the event of a power failure.
 The following sections describe these features and their associated LEDs.

 Cache memory